jossdoe/xpress/README.md

 // Keep in mind that it was designed as one list per newspaper-site export const lists: Array<LocalListType> = [
   {
-    // The title of the newspaper/list, keep it as short as possible - preferrably three letters
+    // The title of the newspaper/list, keep it short & unique
-    title: 'XMP',
+    title: 'Example List',

     // Always keep the type 'local'
     type: 'local',